sdymj84/apt/BusinessLogic.md

 - balance : total money that resident needs to pay or resident has (ex. balance $100 : resident needs to pay $100 / balance -$100 : resident has $100 in the account so when apart charges something, resident can pay with that money)

-## Apart DB Properties which need to add for payment
+## Resident DB Properties which need to add for payment
 ```
 account {
   name : S,